 NON-INTEREST INCOME.
 Non-interest income increased by \$2.4 million or 27.2% during the six months ended June 30, 1996, as compared to the comparable period in the prior year.
 Exclusive of the \$5.4 million and \$62.6 million gains from the sale of branch offices in 1995 and 1994, respectively, non-interest income increased by \$6.8 million or 35.7% in 1995 and decreased by \$16.9 million or 47.1% in 1994.
 The increase in non-interest income during the six months ended June 30, 1996, as compared to the comparable period in the prior year, was primarily attributable to gains from the sale of interest-earning assets, which more than offset a loss on real estate owned, net due to valuation adjustments related to real estate owned, and a decrease in servicing fees and other charges due to a write-down of mortgage servicing rights.
-The increase in non-interest income in 1995 was primarily attributable to income on real estate owned and gains from the sale of interest-earning assets, and the decrease in non-interest income in 1994 was primarily attributable to a decrease in fees on financing transactions, as discussed below, and, to a lesser extent, a decrease in gains from the sale of interest-earning assets.
+The increase in non-interest income in 1995 was primarily attributable to a decrease in non-interest income in 1994 was primarily attributable to a decrease in fees on financing transactions, as discussed below, and, to a lesser extent, a decrease in gains from the sale of interest-earning assets.